ahaywood/selfteachme__hashnode/clvcjkyzm000509jl43889wff.md

 ### Leaderboard

-I needed to grab all updates for a specific project, count how many days a person made an update, and then the specific dates of their update.
+For the leaderboard, I needed to grab all updates for a specific project, count how many days a person made an update, and then grab the specific dates for their update.

-The trick is there’s no limit to the number of updates a person can make each day.
+The tricky part is there’s no limit to the number of updates a person can make each day.
 I didn’t want someone to make 50 updates in a single day and “hack” the leaderboard.
 It’s more about consistency over time.
 One update on Day 1 counts as 1.
 Ten updates on Day 1 counts as 1.

 Postgres, which is the underlying database for Supabase, is smart enough to make all these calculations.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1713885759295/f410eeed-88b6-481c-99a5-930d0c0ab523.png align="center")

 Within Supabase, there’s a **SQL Editor**.
 I know SQL, but I hate writing it and it’s been a while since I’ve had to write raw queries.
 Fortunately, Supabase also has an AI feature!
 You can tell Supabase AI what you’re trying to do and it will help you write the query.
 Similarly, if your query returns an error, Supabase AI will also help you troubleshoot.
-In the end, this the query that returned the results I was looking for.
+In the end, this is the query that returned the results I was looking for:

 ```sql
 select